How Therapy Works: 32 Proven Stats from Melbourne Psychologists

 Fact #15

-EMDR’s rapid effectiveness has made it a preferred option in trauma-focused practices, including those in Melbourne (World Health Organization (WHO) Mental Health Guidelines, 2020).
+EMDR’s rapid effectiveness has made it a preferred option in trauma-focused practices, especially in Melbourne (World Health Organization (WHO) Mental Health Guidelines, 2020).
 A large-scale international study reported that 84% of people diagnosed with single-incident PTSD no longer met the criteria after just 3 EMDR sessions.

 Fact #16

-30% of therapy sessions in Melbourne take place in private practices, while 40% are provided by public mental health services.
+40% of therapy sessions in Melbourne are provided by public mental health services while 30% take place in private practices.
 (Source: Victorian Government, 2023 – https://www.vic.gov.au)

 Fact #17

-Online therapy is growing in popularity, with a 2022 study showing 42% of residents in Melbourne now choose telehealth therapy sessions with their psychologist.
+Online therapy, or telehealth, is growing in popularity.
+A 2022 study showed 42% of residents in Melbourne now choose telehealth sessions with their therapist with the comfort and flexibility of choosing your own location.
 (Source: Australian Journal of Telemedicine, 2022)

 Fact #18

-Many clinics in Melbourne offer group therapy as a cost-effective alternative to individual sessions.
-Group therapy is particularly beneficial for treating anxiety and depression.
+Many clinics in Melbourne offer group therapy as a cost-effective alternative and community-based approach to individual sessions.
+Group therapy is especially beneficial for treating anxiety and depression.
 (Source: APS, 2023)

 Common Conditions Treated with Therapy